syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 * The [size](/api/js/ejdiagram#members:selecteditems-userhandles-size "size"), [borderColor](/api/js/ejdiagram#members:selecteditems-userhandles-bordercolor "borderColor"), [backgroundColor](/api/js/ejdiagram#members:selecteditems-userhandles-bordercolor "backgroundColor") properties of user handle used for its appearance customization.

-* The [enablemultiselection](/api/js/ejdiagram#members:selecteditems-userhandles-enablemultiselection "enablemultiselection") property of the user handle defines whether the user handle should be added, when more than one element is selected and [visible](/api/js/ejdiagram#members:selecteditems-userhandles-enablemultiselection "visible") property of the user handle defines the visibility of the user handle.
+* The [enableMultiSelection](/api/js/ejdiagram#members:selecteditems-userhandles-enablemultiselection "enableMultiSelection") property of the user handle defines whether the user handle should be added, when more than one element is selected and [visible](/api/js/ejdiagram#members:selecteditems-userhandles-visible "visible") property of the user handle defines the visibility of the user handle.

 * The [pathData](/api/js/ejdiagram#members:selecteditems-userhandles-pathdata "pathData") property of the user handle used to define the custom shape inside the user handle and [pathColor](/api/js/ejdiagram#members:selecteditems-userhandles-pathcolor "pathColor") property used to define the fill color of the custom shape.